 "Inspired by Fire"

-Dr. Robin Wall Kimmerer is presenting our closing keynote address on the final day of the conference.
-She will then join author and historian Dr. Curt Meine and TPE President Scott Fulton for a panel discussion on partnering with First Nations peoples in restoration of the land.
+Dr. Robin Wall Kimmerer gave our closing keynote address on the final day of the conference.
+She then joined author and historian Dr. Curt Meine and TPE President Scott Fulton for a panel discussion on partnering with First Nations peoples in restoration of the land.
 Dr. Kimmerer is a mother, scientist, decorated professor, and enrolled member of the Citizen Potawatomi Nation.
 As a writer and a scientist, her interests include not only restoration of ecological communities, but also restoring our relationships to land.
 Learn more about her books, Braiding Sweetgrass and Gathering Moss, here.

-Jim Uhrinak is presenting the opening keynote in our Restoration Practice session on “American Indian Savanna Science”.
+Jim Uhrinak gave the opening keynote in our Restoration Practice session: “American Indian Savanna Science.”
 Jim is Conservation Chair and a longtime board member for the Milwaukee Audubon Society, and a 1972 charter member of the Minnesota Prairie Chicken Society.
 He is a Land Restorationist and Consulting Arborist and works on land protection, education, and savanna restoration over a wide geography.
 He also researches American Indian cultural landscapes, and his work on anthropogenic savanna island habitats will inform this talk.

-The conference program includes sessions on the latest in scientific research and restoration practices.
-A special “Prairie 101” session at the beginning of the conference is offered for those who are new to our work.
-We are also holding a Friday evening special session with a "happy hour” hosted by our new Executive Director Debra Behrens followed by a lively discussion on the future of TPE.
-Check out all the program details here.
+The conference program included sessions on the latest in scientific research and restoration practices.
+A special “Prairie 101” session at the beginning of the conference was offered for those new to our work.
+We also held a Friday evening special session with a "happy hour” hosted by our new Executive Director Debra Behrens, followed by a lively discussion on the future of TPE.

-In addition to our always-popular annual photo and haiku contests, the conference features two online art workshops on nature drawing and photography.
-We are also very excited to offer an online “fair” for artists and craftspeople with a prairie-inspired focus to exhibit and sell their work.
-Learn more here.
+In addition to our always-popular annual photo and haiku contests, the conference featured two online art workshops on nature drawing and photography.
+We also offered an online “fair” for artists and craftspeople with a prairie-inspired focus to exhibit and sell their work.